Termite management systems provide different modes of action by means of effectively managing termites.

 2. Chemical Treated Zone (Chemical Barrier)

 A chemical barrier should only be installed by a licensed and accredited pest control technician.
-Termite barriers are installed to the soil of the perimeter of your slab edge and footings to ensure termites cannot enter the structure.
+Termite barriers are installed in the soil of the perimeter of your slab edge and footings to ensure termites cannot enter the structure.
 Termite barriers are installed by trenching to the footing, treating the soil and backfilling or if the soil cannot be accessed then drilling and injecting at high pressure through the slab is required.
 In addition, these soiled areas can also have a reticulation system (perforated hose) installed to avoid re-digging in the future.

 The types of products used are repellents (repels termites away) and non-repellents (termites pick up the chemical and carry it back through the nest affecting more on the way).
 The most ideal and effective chemicals are non-repellents.